Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

     : observable$;
   ```

-  There is a built-in error handler for effects:
+  `effectsErrorHandler` maps to a value provided by the `EFFECTS_ERROR_HANDLER`.
+By default, it maps to `defaultEffectsErrorHandler`(the built-in error handler for effects):

   ```ts
   export function defaultEffectsErrorHandler<T extends Action>(